-Possible Benefits of Microdosing:
+Mental Benefits of Microdosing

-- Improved concentration and focus, particularly in ADHD
+- Improved concentration and focus

 - Increased productivity

-- Improved problem-solving capability
+- Improved problem-solving capabilities

-- Improved sleep
+- Improved sleep (read more about microdosing and sleep)

 - More physical energy